-Performance based traffic management.
+Performance based traffic steering.

 All Failover decisions are informed by real-time information from our Sonar monitoring beacon.
 As soon as an IP is offline or underperforming, DNS automatically moves your traffic over to your backup IP.
 Sonar then monitors your old IP and will failback your traffic when it becomes available.